viamrobotics/docs/docs/extend/modular-resources/configure.md

 ### Add a modular service from the Viam registry

-To add a modular [service](/services/) from the Viam registry to your smart machine:
+To add a modular [service](/services/) from the Viam registry to your robot:

 1. Navigate to the **Config** tab of your robot's page in [the Viam app](https://app.viam.com).
 1. Click on the **Services** subtab and click the **Create service** button.